alexkim1003/OsParking_HW/README.md

-#OsParking_HW(Eng)
+#OsParking_HW(Eng)- support both Korean and English GUI

-OsParking- English GUI, 3 device simulators, real hardware for E-board and gate bar, needs OsParking-DB(another OsParking repo')
+OsParking- English & Korean GUI, 3 device simulators, real hardware for E-board and gate bar, needs OsParking-DB(another OsParking repo')

 OsParking (pronounced 'Oz' Parking, as in The Wizard of Oz) is an Open Source Parking Lot Management Software.
 In an extended sense, it is a term which describes a simulation package which includes OsParking(manager) and three device simulators(Camera, E-Board, GateBar).

 OsParking software assumes the use of LPR (License Plate Recognition) function a external module to identify car tag numbers.

-As of Dec.
-23rd, OsParking_HW supports LEDnotice E-board(both Socket and Serial connection) and Nara gate bar(both Serial and Socket connection) real hardware devices.
+As of Jan.
+15th, 2016, OsParking_HW supports LEDnotice E-board(both Socket and Serial connection) and Nara gate bar(both Serial and Socket connection) real hardware devices.

 Open source Parking, Inc.

-Dec.
-23, 2015

-Company homepage(www.osparking.com) will open early November.
+Jan.
+15, 2016

 -